CiscoDevNet/terraform-provider-dcnm/website/docs/d/network.html.markdown

 * `deploy` - deploy flag, used to deploy the network.
 * `attachments` - attachment block, have information regarding the switches which should be attached or detached to/from network.
 * `attachments.serial_number` - serial number of the switch.
-* `attachments.vlan_id` - vlan ID for the switch associated with network.
+* `attachments.vlan_id` - VLAN ID for the switch associated with network.
 * `attachments.attach` - attach flag for switch.
 * `attachments.switch_ports` - list of port name(i.e. interface names) for switch attachment.
 * `attachments.untagged` -  untagged flag for switch attachment.